simon3dv/SLR-SFS/README.md

 For more details of SLR-SFS, please refer to our paper and project page.

 ## News
  - [04/05/2022] Colab updated.
 Huggingface will be updated soon.
-Code, GUI of Motion Regressor from single image and our SFS will be released in the end of May.
+Code, GUI of Motion Regressor from single image and our SFS will be released.
  - [26/04/2022] Technical report, code, CLAW testset released.
  - [01/04/2022] Project page is created.